iMiebaka/koboPaddy/README.md

 * Fill in the required information (plan, mini_investment etc)
 * Click save

+## Verify pending transaction
+To verify pending transaction, go to the Ledger category, click to open all ledger record.
+There you can see pending, accepted and rejected option in the tx_type drop.
+The investor tired to that request will recive the dedicated response.

 ## Become an investor
 All investor must have a have a valid account to use the platform.
 To fullfill this process, you have a to sign up with your fullname, email and password.
 Upon completion a validation link will be sent to your email.
 Also to note that investemnt plans will make use of available balance on the wallet.